oracle-livelabs/apex/oci-rag-agent/3-setup-task/3-setup-task.md

 >*Note: Explanation of Tables, Triggers, Sequences, Functions, and Packages:*

-- *RAG\_CHATBOT Table*: Stores chatbot conversation details like user comments, session IDs, and timestamps.
+- *RAG\_CHATBOT Table*: Stores chatbot conversation details like user prompts, session IDs, and timestamps.

 - *RAG\_CITATIONS Table*: Stores citations related to chatbot responses, including the source and location of the information used.